-Once you have done that once, clicking on DNS Settings will then always take you to a screen showing your full DNS zone file for the domain.
+Once you have done that once, clicking on DNS Settings will then take you to a screen showing your full DNS zone file for the domain.

 It is expected that if you are entering in DNS records then you have a degree of familiarity with DNS.
 If you are at all uncertain about anything then we recommend contacting us for assistance.